BraveXS-sudo/Balls/README.md

 This will be now aliased as balls and you can now also open it from desktop too

 One-Liner for install:
-git clone https://github.com/BraveXS-sudo/Balls && sleep 1 && cd balls && cd balls && chmod +x ./install.sh && sleep 1 && sudo ./install.sh
+git clone https://github.com/BraveXS-sudo/Balls && sleep 1 && cd balls && chmod +x ./install.sh && sleep 1 && sudo ./install.sh

 Dependecies
 cmake